Self Employed Carpenter

 "Great!
 Come by on Monday - I'll be there all day."

-We drank beer for several hours and reminisced about all of the crazy events that happened on the apartment project, the fires, the SkyTrak accident, the guy who fell off the roof, Chuck-the-cheese-dog, and Steve's late-night party.
+We drank beer for several hours and reminisced about all of the crazy events that happened on the apartment project: the fires, the SkyTrak accident, the guy who fell off the roof, Chuck-the-cheese-dog, and Steve's late-night party.
 There weren't too many dull moments.

 During the time I spent building apartments, I learned a great deal about carpentry and construction.
-Along with the countless 'tricks of the trade' I picked up from various carpenters, I learned two marketable carpentry skills - how to frame roofs and build stairs.
+Along with the countless 'tricks of the trade' I picked up from various carpenters, I learned two very marketable carpentry skills - how to frame roofs and build stairs.

 On Friday morning, I pulled into the main entrance of the job site and saw Steve leaning up against his truck, talking to some workers (not unlike the scene of my first day on the job).
 I found a parking spot near Steve's truck and walked toward the group.
 The workers wrapped up their conversation with Steve and left before I arrived.